22April2025 Mother Earth Day "Our Power, Our Planet": Express your gratitude to Mother Nature and seek her blessings by riding a Solar Assist Bicycle!

 A: A solar assist bicycle can be operated in:

-3. Solar Assist Mode - Choose a combination of your own metabolic energy with solar energy to pedal comfortably.
+1. Solar Assist Mode - Mix and choose a combination of your own metabolic energy, solar energy and stored battery energy to pedal in an assisted mode for comfort, pleasure, joy and speed.

 Different solar assist levels and gear levels and their combinations are available to suit the rider's comfort and effort levels.

-4. Manual Mode - Pedal like a regular bicycle.
-But with safety features - such as headlights, tail-lights, brake lights, horn.
+2. Manual Mode - Choose Solar Assist Level 0 to pedal like a regular bicycle (without assistance).
+But with safety features - such as headlights, tail-lights, brake lights, horn, LCD Display for speed, battery voltage, etc.

 Change the orientation of the bicycle to have the solar panel facing the sun and then park it on the center stand for a stable balanced weight distribution in the parked state.